pattonsgirl/CEG2410/Assignments/Network_Design/AWS-Setup.md

   - [ ] description of rules
   - [ ] which resources they are designed for
   - [ ] screenshot(s)
+- Firewall config
+  - server
+    - [ ] only allows trusted IPs to SSH to server instance
+    - [ ] allows any IP to connect to server instance for HTTP / HTTPS
+    - [ ] highlights how connections are allowed back to the server if the server instance is the client (updates, downloads, etc from external sources)
+  - customer
+    - [ ] notes when a NACL is needed for network communications
+    - [ ] only allows the server or server subnet to make ssh requests to client instance
+    - [ ] otherwise only allows customer devices to make outgoing requests - no other traffic should be allowed in unless the client instance intiated it
 - Instance with system level firewall rules (iptables / ufw / nftables)
   - [ ] describe the rules
   - [ ] inbound or outbound chain present (something would be blocked)